joshwadle/My-solutions-to-precourse/Chapter_5_Probability/readme.md

 ## Assignments

 The following assignments cover various aspects of basic probability theory.
 They represent the baseline understanding you need to have about probability to understand the course material we are going to cover in the future weeks.
+They also allow you to use `itertools` module once more, as well as to use `scipy.stats`.

 ### 1. Counting